ACloakedFly/Thoths-Oracle/README.md

 - The firmware is written in C.
 - All serial communications are handled by Core 1.
 Core 0 handles all display features running LVGL.
 - Thoth's Oracle emits ready signal periodically while idling, and emits control commands as soon as inputted.
+- When data is received, the header tag is analyzed to know which buffer it should be put in.
+- If there is an error with the header tag, all subsequent data is dumped, and firmware waits for a pause in data transmission before resetting header information and buffers, and returning to idle state.
+- If no errors are detected, data is placed directley into the correct buffer for further analysis in the case of text data, or displayed immediately for images (rolling effect as image loads).
+- Media text starts as one big array of characters, and is split into the three fields using escape characters inserted by companion app.
+- The font used is DejaVu-Sans in 16 point, with as much of the character set as is hopefully reasonable to ensure maximum language compatibility, without containing the entire set.
+- Once the expected number of bytes is received based on the header tag, the header is reset, Oracle emits a ready signal, then enters idle state.
+- If firmware times out before receiving expected data, header tag is reset and device enters idle state.

 # Configuration

+ The following can be configured from companion app (WIP)
+- Which program to listen to, or any playing media
+- Port the device is connected to
+- Sensitivity of volume knob

 # FAQ